 So how can we do our bit?
 Well, the Comedy Wildlife Photography Awards has a few suggestions.

 The first is that we should shop responsibly by eschewing products that have palm oil or are un-recyclable.
 The second is to limit water use at home by having shorter showers, watering the garden less and, er, not flushing the toilet if you've only had a pee (just remember, it's for the planet!).

 The competition also points people towards the Born Free website, an international wildlife charity that works to ensure all wild animals, whether living in captivity or in the wild, are treated with compassion and respect.
-To find out more about this worthy organization, you can view their website here.
+To find out more about this worthy organization, you can view its website here (opens in new tab).

 Alternatively, you can pick up a collection of this year's funniest photos (opens in new tab) in the 'Comedy Wildlife Photography Award Volume 3' book, which is crammed full of over 100 rib-tickling images.